Design an Adaptive Layout with Material Design

 5. Adapting Composition overview

-Notice how the content and elements are adjusting: fluidly expanding to match the width.
-Fluidly resizing to larger screens can create unusable layouts, like in these layouts where line lengths are too long and becoming unreadable.
+Notice how the content and elements are adjusting on the exercise layouts: Fluidly expanding to match the width.
+Fluidly resizing to larger screens can create unusable layouts, like in these layouts where line lengths are too long and become unreadable.

 Principles of Visual Grouping and Containment can guide how elements should be rearranged in the larger space.
 Keep in mind, larger screens can have increased visual noise as a result of more visible content.
 Sticking to a max line length of 60 characters will assist readability.